 - In the picture above the video feed is switched to the GoPro camera.
 Notice how the OSD adapts to the GoPro margins.
-The EzUHF RSSI Link was used here, allowing additional details to be showing of the R/C uplink. - To read the R/C receiver signal strength (RSSI), connect a servo-cable between the receiver and the designated RSSI_ANALOG header on the top plate.
+The EzUHF RSSI Link was used here, allowing additional details to be showing of the R/C uplink. - As a side note, as soon as the RSSI figures get towards -90 or the link quality drops below 80%, it is a good time to turn around (whichever comes first.) - To read the R/C receiver signal strength (RSSI), connect a servo-cable between the receiver and the designated RSSI_ANALOG header on the top plate.
 All major FPV R/C system vendors support either analog or digital (PWM) RSSI output.
 For EzUHF owners, the CORE also supports "OSD Link".
-Enter the CORE menu to select the right RSSI type for your receiver and calibrate the max. (radio on) and min. (radio off) value.

-- The bottom plate includes an on-board current sensor in-line with the battery supply.
+Enter the CORE menu to select the right RSSI type for your receiver and calibrate the max. (radio on) and min. (radio off) value. - The bottom plate includes an on-board current sensor in-line with the battery supply.
 Configure the CORE to use the 50A current sensor.
 The sensor can also be tuned (in % increments) to more accurately display current consumption (mAh), i.e. at the end of a flight if it was 1% too high, adjust it down 1%.
 The same kind of adjustments can be made for the battery voltage (in 0.1V increments.)
 The current sensor output is compatible with similar OSD systems.
-(Advanced users only) Limited instructions on how to install the TBS EzOSD on the PRO can be found here: bit.ly/1a2r6xg. - Coupling current sensor and RSSI input directly on-board makes for a clutter-free OSD setup and clean build.
-A full menu layout of the CORE is available as an appendix to the manual. - Lastly, when all the R/C and FPV gear is installed connect the 10-pin bottom link cable and close the frame.
+(Advanced users only) Limited instructions on how to install the TBS EzOSD on the PRO can be found later in this manual. - Coupling current sensor and RSSI input directly on-board makes for a clutter-free OSD setup and clean build.
+A full menu layout of the CORE is available as an appendix to the manual. - Lastly, when all the R/C and FPV gear is installed connect the 9-pin top-bottom link cable and close the frame.
 Use the remaining spacer and frame arm screws to secure the frame.